aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/046_update_app_project.md

 While it is not necessarily easy to observe directly from GitLab, it is the GitLab Agent that is pulling the changes into the cluster.
 You can understand more about this flow by examining the box ‘GitLab K8s Agent Channel’ in the [GitLab K8s Agent Connections and Flows diagram]({{< relref "../070_architecture_patterns/gitlab-agent-connections" >}}).

 {{< /admonition >}}

+{{< admonition type=success title="Accomplished Outcomes" open=true >}}

+1. Update the background color of the application

+2. Track the progress of the automation through the Application Build project and

+3. Through both environments of the Environment Deployment project using the background page color.

+   {{< /admonition >}}